Burr Pond State Park

 This Unit of the CT State Park and Forest System also provides staff support to Dennis Hill and Haystack Mountain State Parks and a number of other state properties in that area of the state.
 Each season we hire seasonal employees in a number of different positions to welcome and support the many visitors who come to the park.

-Length of positions: anticipated start dates vary by position and run through the recreation season; anticipated duration is a maximum of 1030 hours.
-Most positions are typically first shift, but other positions will be second or third shift.
+Schedule: Most positions are typically first shift, but other positions will be second or third shift.
 Typically positions are 5 days per week, and include mandatory weekend shifts.
+This information can be clarified during the interview process.

 CT DEEP encourages you to consider applying for seasonal opportunities at alternate locations as your application is under review.